Energy from Ellwood invariant for solutions involving $X^0$ variables: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Nobuyuki Ishibashi for reading a preliminary draft and helpful comments.
+Additionally, the authors would like to thank a referee for proposing a numerical approach to \eqref{Deltaafterlimit} in Appendix \ref{Ape:Xcorr}.
 The work of Y.A. was supported by JST, the establishment of university fellowships towards the creation of science technology innovation, Grant Number JPMJFS2106.